 On March 4, 1861, Lincoln's inauguration took place.
 Despite being known as an abolitionist, in his speech, Lincoln stated he had no plans to end slavery where it already existed.
 He also affirmed that he would not accept secession from any state and wished to resolve the crisis that began after his electoral victory without warfare.
 His hopes lasted a little over a month before, on April 12, the nation was thrust into one of the bloodiest military conflicts in U.S. history.

-With the 160th anniversary of the conflict's conclusion coming up in 2025, the Civil War continues to fascinate readers with a taste for historic minutiae.
+With the 160th anniversary of the Civil War's conclusion coming up in 2025 and some saying the U.S. could be on the verge of another civil war, the events of the first conflict continue to fascinate Americans.
 Stacker compiled a timeline of the war using various historical and academic sources.

 Lithograph depicting the bombardment of Fort Sumter.